A journal entry in accounting serves as the fundamental record-keeping mechanism for all financial transactions within a company.

 In the language of accounting, the left side of a journal entry is commonly referred to as the “debit” side, denoted with a plus sign.
 Conversely, the right side is known as the “credit” side, marked with a minus sign.
 Debits and credits represent the inflow and outflow of value within the company.

-Understanding debits and credits
+Understanding debit and credit

 A debit entry signifies the acquisition of value or income within the company, such as when a product or service is sold.
 On the other hand, a credit entry represents the exit of money from the company, such as when expenses are paid or assets are purchased.